-G-Pod has recently launched their brand new prototype named Dwell.
+G-Pod has recently launched its brand new prototype named Dwell.
 This prototype is an environmentally sustainable home, made to be easy to relocate.
-It is built using a single shipping container and has various pull-out and fold-down sections to enhance the homes overall size.
+It is built using a single shipping container and has various pull-out and fold-down sections to enhance the home’s overall size.

 A good question.
 I did a lot of research up front so it wasn’t as though I jumped in and discovered something that complicated the build.
 However, I think understanding how the structural integrity works is very important, i.e. the two long walls are both load bearing and bracing so if you were to cut a hole in one it needs to be compensated.

 Insulation is also something you need to spend time researching.

 Like the G-Pod Dwell above, this Tiny Home is also a prototype.
 The home was built by Steve Sawyer.